Recent changes to this guide are listed at the end of the document.

-First and foremost, use only uBlock Origin (uBO) by Raymond 'gorhill' Hill (uBlock Origin page on the Firefox Add-ons website).
-There are many other clones and wannabes out there and you do not want to be using any of them.
+First and foremost, use only uBlock Origin (uBO) by Raymond 'gorhill' Hill (here's the uBlock Origin page on the Firefox Add-ons website).
+While there may be some legitimate forks, there are also many ripoffs out there, including one named 'uBlock', and i would highly recommend avoiding them.

-If you are following The Firefox Privacy Guide For Dummies!, it is essential that you read the uBlock wiki with the exception of the Advanced-user-features section.
-If you are following the Firefox Configuration Guide for Privacy Freaks and Performance Buffs, it is essential that you read the Advanced-user-features section as well.
-If you are not following my guides and not using uMatrix, i would highly suggest enabling the advanced mode option in uBO in order to leverage its dynamic filtering capability and learn how to use it.
+Regardless of which guide you are following, it is essential that you read the uBlock wiki with the exception of the Advanced-user-features section if uBO's advanced mode will not be enabled.
+If you are not following either guide i would suggest enabling the advanced mode option in order to leverage its dynamic filtering capability, as well as reading the Advanced-user-features section of the wiki.

-Once uBO is installed, click its toolbar icon to reveal its popup user interface, then click the little sliders icon to reveal the "secret" Dashboard (i say "secret" because apparently quite a few people don't know it exists).
-These are the settings i recommend:
+Once uBO is installed, click its toolbar icon to reveal its popup user interface, then click the little sliders icon to reveal the "secret" Dashboard (i say "secret" because apparently some users don't know it exists).
+Following are the settings i recommend:

 Settings not shown here are optional.